kellyhe/Churn_Prediction_Spark/README.md

 The full dataset stored on Amazon S3 is 12GB.
 So I explored the data pattern of a smaller subset (128MB) first and then deployed full analysis including data cleaning and modeling to Spark clusters on the cloud using AWS Elastic MapReduce (EMR).

 ## File Description <a name="files"></a>
-Sparkify_Churn_Prediction.ipynb: This notebook includes the analysis on the smaller subset (128MB) before deployment.
+**Sparkify_Churn_Prediction.ipynb**: This notebook includes the analysis on the smaller subset (128MB) before deployment.

-Sparkify_Churn_Prediction_Deploy.ipynb: This notebook includes the deployment of Spark clusters using AWS EMR for full data analysis (12GB).
+**Sparkify_Churn_Prediction_Deploy.ipynb**: This notebook includes the deployment of Spark clusters using AWS EMR for full data analysis (12GB).

-run_jupyter.sh: This file creates a Docker image which will have an isolated environment to run the Spark application.
+**run_jupyter.sh**: This file creates a Docker image which will have an isolated environment to run the Spark application.

-images folder: All charts or screenshots in the analysis.
+**images folder**: All charts or screenshots in the analysis.

 ## Analysis Steps <a name="steps"></a>
 Step 1.
 Load and Clean Dataset